salvador9tech/Velocity-System-Optimizator/README.md

 responsibility for any system changes.
 The author is not responsible for any system issues.
-Although the program was made to enhance performance, for both gamers, as our PC's, not all programs are always perfect.
+Although the program was made to enhance performance, for both gamers, and their PC's, not all programs are always perfect.
 This tool is built with good intentions to improve the system's health, not cause harm.

+This is my first project on GitHub.
+In free time, I will update, and work on it consistently, to deliver a professional, real performace boost, PC optimization tool.
+I will upload new releases, with new features coming with them.
+If you’ve got any feedback, suggestions for new features, or just know a better way to optimize, feel free to open an issue, in the Issues section.
+I appreciate every bit of feedback because I want "Velocity" to be a tool that actually helps gamers out.

-Thank You for choosing my tools.
+Thanks for choosing my tools.
 -salvador9tech